Research

 Seismic stratigraphy of deepwater systems

 Three-dimensional seismic reflection data has been called the "geological Hubble", and for a good reason.
 Marine seismic data tends to be of high quality and there is an increasing number of datasets that are becoming publicly available.
-During my years in the energy industry, I have developed expertise in seismic interpretation and I find that this kind of data is unparalleled when it comes to understanding the true three-dimensionality and spatial context of depositional systems.
+Early on in my career, I have spent significant time interpreting seismic reflection data, and I find that this kind of data is unparalleled when it comes to understanding the true three-dimensionality and spatial context of depositional systems.
 The image below is from two channel-levee systems (Fuji and Einstein) in the Eastern Gulf of Mexico (from Sylvester et al., 2012, SEPM Special Publication).

 seismic image